lincompch/stizun/README.markdown

 It is possible that this source code distribution includes code (libraries, plugins, extensions, samples, etc.) that belong to other owners than the one stated above.
-In such a case, the license included with the code in question has precedence over the GNU Affero General Public License.
+In such a case, the license included with the code in question has precedence over the Apache license.